Posted in Blog, Exploring Life and Work with Patti Podcast, Leadership Inspiration, Podcasts, Polls, YouTube

 In another episode, Joyce and his daughter Cully wanted to purchase a houseboat.
 Thinking a houseboat would create more family time together.
 The houseboat Joyce and Cully were looking at turned out to be the killers.
 No houseboat was purchased.

 What now?
-I’m going to have my cake and eat it.~ Chief Inspector Tom Barnaby, Midsomer Murders
+I’m going to have my cake and eat it.~ Chief Inspector Tom Barnaby, Midsomer Murders.

 How does his marriage survive?
 No work-life balance here!